pdfinn/gamera/README.md

 ## Status

-At the moment this repository only contains a very small skeleton program and design notes.
-It does not yet provide any real browsing capability.
+Gammera is still in an early stage, but a minimal program is able to retrieve a web page and show the raw text in a window.
+Pass a URL on the command line (or omit it to fetch `http://example.com/`).

-A minimal skeleton program now fetches a URL and displays the contents in a window.
 See `doc/roadmap.md` for planned tasks.